CPSC481FitFusion/FitFusion/README.md

 ## Project Information

 This application was developed as a class project for **CPSC 481: Human-Computer Interaction Design I**.
-It is a part of the coursework to demonstrate an understanding of user-centered design principles and the implementation of a user-friendly fitness tracking application.
+It is a part of the coursework to demonstrate an understanding of user-centered design principles and we are demonstrating this through the implementation of a user-friendly fitness tracking application.

 ## Table of Contents